theflockers/release-bundles/pipelines/managed/push-to-addons-registry/README.md

 | taskGitUrl                      | The url to the git repo where the release-service-catalog tasks to be used are stored                                              | Yes      | https://github.com/konflux-ci/release-service-catalog.git |
 | taskGitRevision                 | The revision in the taskGitUrl repo to be used                                                                                     | No       | -                                                         |

+## Changes in 0.2.1
+* Pass taskGitUrl and taskGitRevision to run-file-updates task

 ## Changes in 0.2.0
 * Update all task pathInRepo values as they are now in `tasks/managed`